Scientific Name

 Description

 Hoodia pilifera is a succulent shrub with erect, greyish-green to brown-green stems with tubercles fused below the middle into 20 to 34 angles along the stem.
 The stems can grow up to 32 inches (80 cm) tall and 2.4 inches (6 cm) in diameter.
-Each tubercle is tipped with a stiff, grey to brown spine.
+Each tubercle is tipped with a weak, grey to brown spine.

 The flowers are pinkish-brown, dark purple to almost black inside, reddish-green outside, and appear in summer.